-Liver abscesses are seen in all ages and breeds of cattle wherever cattle are raised.
+Liver abscesses occur in all ages and breeds of cattle wherever cattle are raised.
 They are most common in feedlot and dairy cattle fed rations that predispose to rumenitis.
-Cattle with liver abscesses have reduced production efficiency.
+Cattle with liver abscesses have decreased production efficiency.
 Affected livers are condemned at slaughter, and adhesions to surrounding organs or the diaphragm may necessitate carcass trimming.
-Liver abscesses can also lead to disease syndromes associated with posterior vena caval thrombosis.
+Liver abscesses can also lead to disease syndromes associated with caudal vena caval thrombosis.

-Fusobacterium necrophorum, a gram-negative, obligate anaerobic bacterium, and a component of normal rumen microflora, is the primary etiologic agent.
+Fusobacterium necrophorum, a gram-negative, obligate anaerobic bacterium, and a component of normal rumen microflora, is the primary etiologic agent of liver abscesses in cattle.
 Infection in the liver usually originates from a necrobacillary rumenitis.
 Two biovars have been implicated.
-Biovar A (F necrophorum necrophorum), the more virulent, is the predominant biovar in the rumen microflora and is isolated, usually in pure culture, from most cases of liver abscessation.
-Biovar B (F necrophorum funduliforme) is commonly isolated from microabscesses in the rumen wall but is less commonly isolated from liver abscesses, in which it is always found in mixed culture with biovar A or other bacterial species.
-Trueperella pyogenes, streptococci, staphylococci, and Bacteroides spp are most frequently recovered from mixed cultures.
+Biovar A (F necrophorum necrophorum), the more virulent of the two, is the predominant biovar in the rumen microflora and is isolated, usually in pure culture, from most cases of liver abscessation.
+Biovar B (F necrophorum funduliforme) is commonly isolated from microabscesses in the rumen wall; it is less commonly isolated from liver abscesses, in which it is always found in mixed culture with biovar A or other bacterial species.
+Trueperella pyogenes, Streptococcus spp, Staphylococcus spp, and Bacteroides spp are the most frequently recovered from mixed cultures.

 Rumenitis is usually the result of rapid intraruminal fermentation of dietary carbohydrate with subsequent production of lactic acid and increased acidity of the ruminal fluid ("grain overload").
-Rations with high levels of carbohydrate are the principal cause in both dairy and feedlot cattle, but the texture of the feed and method of feeding can be modifying factors.
-The incidence of rumenitis in feedlot cattle is significantly higher when the cattle are transferred directly from a roughage ration to a finishing ration, and when there is poor feed bunk management.
-F necrophorum, alone or with other bacteria, colonizes through the area of superficial necrosis produced by the acid rumen contents.
-Leukotoxin may facilitate resistance to phagocytosis.
+Rations with high levels of carbohydrate are the principal cause in both dairy and feedlot cattle; however, the texture of the feed and method of feeding can be modifying factors.
+The incidence of rumenitis in feedlot cattle is appreciably higher when the cattle are transferred directly from a roughage ration to a finishing ration, and when there is poor feed bunk management.
+F necrophorum, alone or with other bacteria, colonizes through the area of superficial necrosis produced by the acidic rumen contents.
 Bacterial emboli from the lesions invade the hepatic portal venous system and are transported to the liver, where they can establish infectious foci of necrobacillosis that eventually develop into abscesses.

 Other sources of infection in liver abscesses include foreign body penetration from the reticulum, direct extension of infection from omphalophlebitis in neonatal calves, and bacteremic diseases.

-The ruminal lesions are characterized by a marked inflammatory reaction and necrosis.
+Ruminal lesions associated with liver abscesses are characterized by a marked inflammatory reaction and necrosis.
 Occasionally, abscesses are found in the deeper layers of the rumen wall.
-Hepatic necrobacillosis lesions of < 6 days duration are pale yellow and spherical with irregular outlines; they are characterized by coagulation necrosis of the hepatocytes with a surrounding intense zone of hyperemia and inflammation.
+Hepatic necrobacillosis lesions lasting < 6 days are pale yellow and spherical with irregular outlines; they are characterized by coagulation necrosis of the hepatocytes, with a surrounding intense zone of hyperemia and inflammation.
 Older abscesses have a core that is progressively encapsulated by fibrous connective tissue.
 Abscesses are usually 4–6 cm in diameter.
-Affected livers usually have 3–10 abscesses but may have up to 100.
+Affected livers usually have 3–10 abscesses, but they may have up to 100.

-Tylosin phosphate fed at 10 g/ton of feed significantly reduces the number of liver abscesses and increases feed efficiency and weight gain but has little, if any, effect on prevalence of ruminal lesions.
-Virginiamycin fed at 16 g/ton of feed or chlortetracycline fed continually at 70 mg/head/day during the finishing period is also used.
-With dairy cattle, percutaneous drainage and longterm therapy with procaine penicillin G (22,000 IU/kg) can be attempted, but the prognosis is poor.
-A vaccine consisting of the leukotoxoid of F necrophorum combined with a bacterin of T pyogenes, given when cattle enter the feedlot, reduces abscess incidence and severity.
+Tylosin phosphate administration (60–90 mg/head/day) markedly decreases the number of liver abscesses and increases feed efficiency and weight gain; however, it has little, if any, effect on the prevalence of ruminal lesions.
+Virginiamycin (85–240 mg/head/day during the finishing period) is also used; use of both tylosin and virginiamycin is specified by the Veterinary Feed Directive, and extralabel use is not permitted.
+With dairy cattle, percutaneous drainage and longterm treatment with procaine penicillin G (22,000 IU/kg, IM, every 12–24 hours) can be attempted, but the prognosis is poor.
+A vaccine consisting of the leukotoxoid of F necrophorum combined with a bacterin of T pyogenes, given when cattle enter the feedlot, decreases abscess incidence and severity.

-The primary control is by managing ruminal acidosis through the method of feeding, diet composition, diligent feed bunk management, and use of buffers in the diet.
-Fewer ruminal lesions develop when the ratio of concentrate to roughage is decreased and when the transition period from a roughage to a finishing ration is lengthened.
-Increased roughage in the ration and multiple daily feedings increase the time of mastication and saliva flow; this increases buffer to the rumen and provides a continuous and uniform fermentation that reduces intraruminal acidity, which in turn lowers the number of ruminal lesions and, indirectly, the number of liver abscesses.
+The primary control is to manage ruminal acidosis through feeding method, diet composition, diligent feed bunk management, and use of buffers in the diet.
+Fewer ruminal lesions develop when the ratio of concentrate to roughage is decreased and when the transition period from roughage to finishing ration is lengthened.
+Increasing the amount of roughage in the ration and shifting to multiple daily feedings increases the time of mastication and saliva flow, thereby increasing the buffer to the rumen and providing a continuous and uniform fermentation that decreases intraruminal acidity.
+The decreased acidity, in turn, lowers the number of ruminal lesions and, indirectly, the number of liver abscesses.